 In the North West of Luxembourg, the town of Wiltz is located in a canton of the same name, that of Wiltz.
-Lying on the banks of the River Wiltz, highlights of the Luxembourgish settlement include Wiltz Castle.
+Lying on the banks of the River Wiltz, highlights of Wiltz, one of the best towns in Luxembourg, include Wiltz Castle.
 This castle-turned private home-turned private girl’s school- turned retirement home has been a key part of town life since it was built almost three centuries ago.

 Though the town is largely peaceful and quiet, other attractions include a musical Festival of Wiltz each summer, camping sites, and a sanctuary dedicated to Our Lady of Fatima.
 Head to Wiltz and you can also expect to find plenty of green spaces and parks to relax in.

 More village than a town, due to its resident number of two thousand, the ruins of a castle tower above this fairytale-like Luxembourgish town, making it the perfect place to visit if you love photography.

 Wander the cobbled lanes and feel like you’re stepping back in time during a trip to this typical Luxembourgish town.
 The castle of the town, Larochette Castle, can be visited for a small fee and its ruins provide an incredible bird’s eye view over the town below.